adlnet/xAPI-Spec/xAPI.md

 ###### Details

-Starting with 1.0.0, xAPI will be versioned according to [Semantic Versioning 1.0.0](http://semver.org/spec/v1.0.0.html)
+Starting with 1.0.0, xAPI will be versioned according to [Semantic Versioning 1.0.0](http://semver.org/spec/v1.0.0.html).
+Every request from a Client and every response from the LRS includes an HTTP header with the name

-###### Header Requirements

-* Every request from a Client and every response from the LRS MUST include an HTTP header with the name “X-Experience-API-Version" and the version as the value.
-For example, ``X-Experience-API-Version : 1.0.0``
+“X-Experience-API-Version" and the version as the value.
+For example, ``X-Experience-API-Version : 1.0.1``

 ###### LRS Requirements

 * The LRS MUST include the "X-Experience-API-Version" header in every response.
-* The LRS MUST set this header to "1.0.0".
+* The LRS MUST set this header to "1.0.1".
 * The LRS MUST accept requests with a version header of "1.0" as if the version header was "1.0.0".
 * The LRS MUST reject requests with version header prior to "1.0.0" unless such requests are routed to a fully conformant implementation of the prior version specified in the header.